Death of a spouse or civil partner

 Up until your spouse or civil partner’s death, you may have claimed other allowances or transferred allowances between you which may change after death.
 For example, you may have claimed to give up part of one of your personal allowances so that the other receives a tax credit (the marriage allowance).
 In that case, the last year of claim will be the year in which the death occurred.
 For that year, assuming all the other conditions are satisfied the marriage allowance will apply, but the person who gave up part of their personal allowance will have it reinstated.

-Note that claims to the marriage allowance are allowed in cases where a partner has died before the claim is made.
+Claims to the marriage allowance are allowed in cases where a partner has died before the claim is made.
 Such claims can be backdated by up to four years provided all other conditions for the allowance are met.
 If your deceased spouse or civil partner had the lower income, the person responsible for managing their tax affairs (the executor or personal representative, if this is not you) will need to contact HMRC to make the claim.

 On the death of your spouse or civil partner, you can inherit an additional ISA allowance equal to the value of your spouse or civil partner’s ISA savings at the date of their death.
 The additional allowance will not count towards your normal annual subscription limit.
 Broadly this would allow you, if you wish, to transfer your spouse’s or civil partner’s ISA into your own ISA.